Campus Safety & Security Report

 Note: The definition of a student is a person enrolled in a public or private school, college or university, or a person who has been suspended or expelled within the last five years from a public or private school, college, or university, whether the person is an adult or a minor.

 RCC has sworn law enforcement officers on main campus through an agreement with the Randolph County Sheriff’s Office.
-Their office is located in the Student Services Center.
-In situations where law enforcement authority is required, The School Resource Officers (SRO) can be reached at (336) 633-0200 or (336) 633-0220.
+Their office is located in the Campus Police Building.
+They can be reached through the main switchboard at (336) 633-0200 or directly at the office at (336) 633-0220.
 In case of emergency call 911.

 Conduct that threatens, intimidates, or coerces another employee, student, or a member of the public at any time, including off-duty periods, will not be tolerated.
 During the hours of operation, individuals should report a crime/emergency by calling the RCC switchboard at (336) 633-0200 or 911 if necessary.
-The SRO office can be contacted at (336) 633-0220 for non-emergency situations or call any other appropriate college official from our directory.
-Criminal or suspicious activity can be reported through the Alertus notification system or anonymously to the RCC Campus Watch Line at 336-633-1630.
+Campus security can be contacted at (336) 633-0220.
+Criminal or suspicious activity can be reported by calling the campus switchboard at (336) 633-0200, through the campus Alertus notification system, in-person at the Welcome Center or campus security office, or anonymously to the RCC Campus Watch Line at 336-633-1630.

 Archdale Center: Contact the Information Desk at (336) 328-1750 or any college official.
 The Archdale Center has an agreement with the Archdale Police Department to provide a sworn law enforcement officer to the campus when needed.
-The officer can be contacted through the Information Desk.
+An officer can be contacted at the Information Desk or by calling 911.

 ESTC: Contact the main number at (336) 633-4165 or the ESTC Director at (336) 628-4554.

 Campus Security Authorities (CSAs) are responsible for reporting allegations of Clery Act crimes.
 CSAs must also report any Clery Act crimes reported to them or that they witness.
 However, CSAs are not required to report crimes that they learn of indirectly (e.g., overhear; through in‐class discussion; mentioned during a speech, workshop, or group presentation).
 CSA crime reporting is not a substitute for, nor does it supersede, any existing internal departmental or other college reporting methods or protocols already in place for reporting incidents.
 A Clery Act crime is considered “reported” when it is brought to the attention of a CSA, SRO, or local law enforcement personnel by a victim, witness, other third party or even the offender.
-The crime reporting party need not be college affiliated.
-While CSAs are only obligated to report Clery Act crimes that occurred within the college's Clery Geography, CSAs are encouraged to promptly report all campus related criminal incidents, and other public safety‐related emergencies, to a SRO or other law enforcement personnel.
-Reporting all incidents of crime is important, because sometimes it may not be clear as to whether the incident occurred within the Clery Geography.
+The crime reporting party does not have to be college affiliated.
+While CSAs are only obligated to report Clery Act crimes that occurred within the college's Clery Geography, CSAs are encouraged to promptly report all campus related criminal incidents, and other public safety‐related emergencies, to an SRO or other law enforcement personnel.
+Reporting all incidents of crime is important, because sometimes it may not be clear as to whether the incident occurred within the designated Clery geography.
+Any person, including CSA’s, should report an incident to the College by submitting an incident report at: https://randolphcc.wufoo.com/forms/z1othywg1ajk0af/

 All reasonable efforts will be made to maintain confidentiality.
 Upon receiving the report, an investigation into the incident will begin immediately.
 In consultation with the President, it will be determined if local law enforcement authorities should be involved and if a campus and/or community alert should be issued in the interest of public safety.
-The College maintains a daily crime log, that is available to the public, documenting all crimes reported.
-The daily crime log is available through the Director of Safety and Emergency Preparedness, or the College SRO
+The College maintains a daily crime log, which is available to the public, documenting all crimes reported.
+The daily crime log is available through the Director of Risk Management and Safety or the College SRO.
+Their offices are located in the campus police building.

-In the event that a situation arises, either on or off campus, that, in the judgment the College President, his designee, and/or the Director of Safety & Emergency Preparedness, constitutes an ongoing or continuing threat, a campus wide “timely warning” will be issued.
-The warning will be issued through the college emergency notification system, which could include building notification, email, text, VOIP phone alerts and desktop notification.
-Depending on the particular circumstances of the situation, especially in all situations that could pose an immediate threat to the community and individuals, a notice may also be posted on the Randolph Community College website and/or social media.
+In the event that a situation arises, either on or off campus, that, in the judgment the College President, his designee, and/or the Director of Risk Management and Safety, constitutes an ongoing or continuing threat, a campus wide “timely warning” will be issued.
+The warning will be issued through the college emergency notification system, which could include exterior and interior building notification, email, text, and desktop notification.
+Depending on the circumstances of the situation, especially in all situations that could pose an immediate threat to the community and individuals, a notice may also be posted on the Randolph Community College website and/or social media.

 In accordance with the Student Right-to-Know, the Campus Security Act of 1990, and the Clery Act, the College is required to provide information about serious crimes on campus, as defined by the acts, which have occurred during the last three (3) years.
 A Campus Safety and Security Survey is submitted annually to the U.S. Department of Education, in accordance with the law, in October of each year.
 The information submitted in this survey is compiled into this Campus Safety and Security Report (CSSR).
-A daily crime log is maintained for these offenses and is available by contacting the Director of Safety and Emergency Preparedness at 336-633-0210 or the College SRO at 336-633-0220 to request a copy.
+A daily crime log is maintained for these offenses and is available by contacting the Director of Risk Management and Safety at 336-633-0210 or campus security at 336-633-0220 to request a copy.
 Additional safety and security information can also be found on the college's website at: https://www.randolph.edu/campus-safety/index.aspx

 The criminal offenses and violations that must be reported are defined in accordance with the Federal Bureau of Investigation’s Uniform Crime Reporting Program and the Clery Act as follows: